 The success rate of this type of procedure has been found to be about 80-90 percent or more.
 Research studies have confirmed this success rate numerous times.
-The treatment has been found to last for about five years until it potentially needs to be retreated.
+The treatment has been found to last for about five years until it potentially needs to retreat.Miscellaneous Uses for RF Ablation

-RF ablation can be used in radiofrequency destruction of veins in area where invasive surgery is contraindicated, such as in a trauma situation.
-This type of energy can also be done in a partial liver resection.
+RF ablation can be used in radiofrequency destruction of veins in an area where invasive surgery is contraindicated, such as in a trauma situation.
+This type of energy can also be done in partial liver resection.
 It is used to stop the bleeding areas during the procedure and to make the resection process safer for the patient.

-The ablation process is also used for the TRAP sequence with pregnancies who have multiple gestation.
+The ablation process is also used for the TRAP sequence with pregnancies who have multiple gestations.
 It is used to save the “pump” twin when there are complications with the vasculature of the two twins.

 RF ablation can be used to get rid of uterine fibroids.
 The heat of the ablation equipment is successful in ablating the fibroids.
 The device has only recently been approved by the FDA.
 It is inserted through a laparoscope, which guides the ablation part of the device to the fibroid tissue, where it is ablated.